extra-p/extrap-gpr/README.md

 # Cost-Effective Empirical Performance Modeling with Extra-P using Gaussian Process Regression (GPR)

-Evaluation code for the paper "Cost-Effective Empirical Performance Modeling".
-Contains the code to do a synthetic and case study analysis for different parameter-value selection strategies to study Extra-P's accuracy, predictive power, budget usage/modeling cost, and number of used measurement points.
+Evaluation code for the paper "Cost-Effective Empirical Performance Modeling."
+This repository contains the code that was used to run the synthetic analysis and the case study analysis to study Extra-P's accuracy, predictive power, budget usage/modeling cost, and number of used measurement points when using different measurement point selection strategies.
+The evaluated strategies are: Cheapest Point First (CPF), measurement point prediction via Gaussian Process Regression (GPR), and Hybrid (a combination of the CPF+GPR strategy).

-## Quick Setup using the Dockerfile
+## Quick setup using Docker

-For a quick setup of the evaluation environment we provide a Dockerfile that can be used to build an image that has all dependencies installed to run the evaluations scripts.
+For a quick setup of the evaluation environment, we provide a Dockerfile that can be used to build an image that has all dependencies installed to run the evaluation scripts.
 The Dockerfile also downloads the required performance measurement dataset automatically.

-Build the docker: ``.
-Create an image: ``.
+NOTE: building the image from the Dockerfile might take several minutes up to half an hour as many dependencies have to be installed including tex to generate the plots.

+Build a docker image from the provided Dockerfile: `docker build -t extrap-gpr .`.
-Run the docker container: ``.
+Run the image in a container: `docker run -it extrap-gpr /bin/bash`.

-Sample evaluation script usage sinde docker container: ``.
+### Reproduction of the Evaluation & Case Study results using Docker

+## Manual setup

+* install pip package dependencies `pip install sympy,scikit-learn,natsort,pandas`
+* install latex (used for plotting) `sudo apt-get install -y texlive-latex-extra`

-## Run the evaluation tool for the case studies
+### Run the evaluation tool for the case studies

 ### Performance measurement dataset